Frequently Asked Questions

 How much time is spent in the lab?

 This depends in part on the expectations of the advisor, but it also depends on the efficiency and productivity of the student.
 Research should be considered a full-time job if you expect to complete your graduate work in a reasonable amount of time.
+We do not have a part-time graduate program at this time.

 How much time is spent teaching?